 Qili LI, Ms. (China)

-Ms. Li Qili is currently a first-year master student in ITASIA as well as IHS program.
+Ms. Li Qili is currently a second-year master student in ITASIA as well as IHS program.
 She obtained her bachelor’s degree in Department of Communication and Department of International Politics in Renmin University of China.
 Her research mainly focuses on the causes of conflicts in refugee resettled community and the effect of conciliation made by the government or aiding agencies.

 Jiangxue WANG, Ms. (China)

-Ms. Wang is currently a first-year master student in ITASIA as well as IHS program.
+Ms. Jiangxue Wang is currently a second-year master student in ITASIA as well as IHS program.
 Her research interest is on Chinese human rights NPOs, especially feminist NPOs.
 She obtained her bachelor’s degree from Department of Economics in Liaoning University.

 Shiliu ZHAO, Ms. (China)

 Ms. Shiliu Zhao is currently a first-year master student in ITASIA program.
 She obtained her bachelor’s degree in Journalism from Fudan University and gained 2 years of working experience as an editor at The Paper（澎湃新闻）, a digital paper in China.
 As a research student, Shiliu focuses her research on the changes of job profiles in media industry, with foreigner journalists working for China’s new media to exemplify.